 Today I’m going to be sharing with you an easy version of my reading pillow pattern.
 It’s one of my favorite tutorials on this site, and I’ve been asked many times to create a simplified version of the pillow.
 This tutorial is beginner-friendly and is also great for kids who are learning how to sew.

-Waaaay back “in the day,” I thought 10 years ago, I created a reading pillow for my nephews for Christmas.
-Since then, I’ve shared many tutorials here for reading pillows over the years.
+Waaaay back “in the day,” I thought 15 years ago, I created a reading pillow for my nephews for Christmas gifts.
+Since then, I’ve shared many tutorials for reading pillows over the years.
 They are one of my “go-to” gifts for kids, and I’ve had so much fun over the years making the pillows.

 My original reading pillow pattern included piping and the option of a zippered back.
-I’ve been asked a few times to create a version without the piping and zipper.
+I’ve been asked several times to create a version without the piping and zipper.

 The easy reading pillow pattern I’m sharing with you today is very simple.
 No zippers, piping, or special techniques are required.
 It’s literally just a bunch of straight lines.
 SO EASY!

 Have you noticed the illustrations on the fabrics on the pillow?
 Recognize any of the stories?
-I’m a child of the ’80s, and like many children of the ’80s, I grew up on Anne of Green Gables.
+I’m a child of the ’80s; like many children of the ’80s, I grew up on Anne of Green Gables.

-My sister and I used to fight over the books growing up.
+My sister and I used to fight over those books growing up.
 (Almost as much as we fought over the Baby-Sitters Club Books).
 I adored the books and the TV series.
-At one point, I was absolutely convinced that I was going to grow up and marry Gilbert Blythe.
+At one point, I was convinced I would grow up and marry Gilbert Blythe.

 I related so much with Anne (and not just because my middle name is Anne with an E).
 She was always speaking up and sometimes got in trouble.
 She had plans and ambitions but was still kind.
 I saw a lot of myself in her.